castway/castaway/README.md

 * **ANALYZE YOUR RECORDS**
 Each catch saved by you triggers a request to an external weather service to get all the records you need for your analysis.
 The weather API responds with a set of JSON records, which are then trimmed to save only the conditions valid for fishing.
 The way it currently works is that the requests are parameterized with Warsaw as a default location.
 You will soon be able to define the precise location yourself.

-Another feature that CASTAWAY is working on is 'Stats'.
-As both CASTAWAY and your record sheet grows, you will be able to retrieve a statistical summary of your records.
+Another feature that CASTAWAY has been working on and recently released is 'Stats'.
+As your record sheet grows, you are now able to retrieve a statistical summary of your records.
 Ever wondered how the air pressure contributes to your fishing success?
-Well, soon enough you will be able to empirically see it for yourself.
-All you will have to do is choose air pressure as a parameter and you will get a nice graph of all your catches compared against it.
-Stay tuned for this feature's release!
+Well, see it for yourself.
+All you have to do is choose air pressure as a parameter and you will get a nice graph of all your catches compared against it.

 #### TECH STACK